Iraqi Kurdistan profile

 2014 May - Kurdistan officially markets its first pipeline oil, despite opposition from the government in Baghdad.

-2014 June - As the Sunni coalition led by the hardline Islamists of ISIS (The Islamic State in Iraq and the Levant) seizes control of much of Anbar Province and the approaches to Baghdad, Peshmerga forces of the Kurdistan government capture the oil city of Kirkuk - long regarded as the capital of the Iraqi Kurds.
+2014 June - As the Sunni coalition led by the hardline Islamists of ISIS (The Islamic State in Iraq and the Levant) seizes control of much of Anbar Province and the approaches to Baghdad, Kurdish Peshmerga forces capture Kirkuk - the oil-rich city outside the borders of Iraqi Kurdistan that Iraqi Kurds have long regarded as their capital.Independence plans

-2014 July - President Barzani announces plans for an independence referendum this year, given that Iraq is "effectively partitioned".
+2014 July - President Barzani announces plans for an independence referendum later in the year, saying that independence is a "natural right".

 2014 August - Islamic State conquers several Kurdish-held towns.